 3rd & Bird

-Parents Need to Know
+What Parents Need to Know

-Parents need to know that the colorful characters and kid-friendly storylines in this preschool series will delight young kids, and the sweet stories have some great lessons about cooperation, caring, and respect.
+Parents need to know that the colorful characters and kid-friendly storylines in this 3rd & Bird will delight young kids, and the sweet stories have some great lessons about cooperation, caring, and respect.
 Diversity is a cause for celebration, and the characters' unique personalities make it easy for kids to find someone they'll relate to.
 What's more, the show offers kids an imaginative look at treetop life for birds, which can inspire viewers to think about how other animal "neighborhoods" might look and sound.

-What's the story?
+What's the Story?

 3RD & BIRD is a preschool series created by Josh Selig, whose other TV projects include The Wonder Pets and Oobi.
 The show is set high in the branches of an expansive tree, where a vibrant community of birds resides.
 There's Muffin (voiced by Eden Jarrett), a spunky little lovebird; wise Mr. Beakman (Michael Fenton-Stevens), the youngsters' teacher; Quinn (Preston Nyman), the inventor; and even a friendly neighborhood worm named Elliott.
 These diverse residents live, play, and share together, finding common ground while celebrating the unique elements that make each of them different.